Non-store retailing

 The non-store distribution channel is marked by low entry thresholds.
 Compared to store retailing that requires a retail outlet, inventory, cash flow to hire staff and advertising, non-store retail start-ups usually have to invest little to reach out to potential buyers of the goods and services they offer.
 Non-store retailing is therefore not only used by established brick and mortar business retailers who develop an online bricks and clicks business model presence, but also by the individual pure play, often him- or herself a consumer, to create an online store or to run sales parties.
 The rise of social media helps to connect sellers to potential buyers.

 Under European Union law, non-store retailing is heavily regulated.
-The Distance Selling Directive 97/7/EC (incorporated into UK law as Consumer Protection (Distance Selling) Regulations 2000), the Doorstep Selling Directive 85/577/EEC, the E-Commerce Directive 2000/31/EC and Electronic Commerce Regulations 2002 and the Audiovisual Services Directive 2010/13/EU are the principal regulatory tools to deal with the most technologically intensive but also innovative distribution methods.
+The Distance Selling Directive 97/7/EC (later amended, incorporated into UK law as Consumer Protection (Distance Selling) Regulations 2000), the Doorstep Selling Directive 85/577/EEC, the E-Commerce Directive 2000/31/EC and Electronic Commerce Regulations 2002 and the Audiovisual Services Directive 2010/13/EU are the principal regulatory tools to deal with the most technologically intensive but also innovative distribution methods.

+Consumer's right of withdrawal

+A consumer's right to withdraw from a contract of sale concluded at a distance was provided for within the Distance Selling Directive.
+A consumer could make a decision within a period of seven working days of the contract of sale, without penalty and without giving a reason.
+The only charge that may be made to the consumer is the direct cost of returning the goods.
+The start of the withdrawal period varies depending on when the goods sold were received and when the seller provided information for the consumer on their withdrawal rights.